Links on Android Authority may earn us a commission. Learn more.

 To charge your Apple Watch, connect your charging cable to a charging block and plug the block into an outlet.
 Align the magnet on your charging puck to the back of your device.

 How to charge your Apple Watch

 Charging your Apple Watch is pretty straightforward.
 To check how much is left in the tank, swipe up to the Command Center (a.k.a. quick settings).
 You can also add a battery complication to your watch face.

 - Insert your charging cable into a USB port or plugged USB power adapter into a power outlet.

 - Place the back of your Apple Watch against the concave side of the charger.
 You will feel magnets align your device in place.

 If you aren’t keen to track your Zs, you’re probably charging your watch overnight, likely on your bedside table.
-With this in mind, Apple designed Nightstand mode which turns your watch face into a mini bedside clock.
-This will display the time, date, charge level, and any alarms you have set.
-The screen will wake if it detects motion and alert you in the morning with a peaceful alarm at the designated time.
+With this in mind, Apple offers Nightstand mode, which turns your watch face into a bedside clock.
+It will display the time, date, charge level, and alarms you have set.
+The screen will wake if it detects motion and alerts you in the morning with a peaceful alarm at the designated time.

-- Start off by making sure both halves of the equation — the charger and your Apple Watch — are clean and clear of dust as well as any plastic from packaging.
+- Make sure both the charger and your Apple Watch are clean and clear of dust, and any plastic from their original packaging.

 - Verify your plug is completely inserted into the power adapter and that you are using a working power outlet.